Class IntStreamSubject

 containsAtLeast

-Fails if the subject does not contain all of the given elements.
+Checks that the actual stream contains all of the given elements.
 If an element appears more than once in the given elements, then it must appear at least that number of times in the actual elements.To also test that the contents appear in the given order, make a call to

 inOrder()